angular/components/src/material-experimental/mdc-button/README.md

 ### Open Issues

 - Anchor button does not support disabled - see MDC issue #1339
-- No focused state
-- Icon buttons are not colored by theme

 ### TODO
 - Determine coloring for non-primary buttons (MDC does not support this)